gw31415/obsidian-lsp/README.md

 -   [x] `textDocument/hover`: Displays the content of the linked article in a hover-over preview, saving you the need to follow the link.

+-   [x] `textDocument/rename`: When Rename is performed on a document being edited, the string of the renamed symbol is added to the alias.
+If the title has not been set, it will also be set to the title of the document.

 -   [ ] `textDocument/references`: (Will) display a list of all articles that
         contain a link to a specific article, helping you understand the context and